appressoas/projectmanagement/README.md

 ### Project manager responsibilites
 1. The project manager is responsible for looking thru new issues GitHub, label them and move or close these new issues.
 2. Present the work done during the last sprint for the customer.
 This presentation is friday morning after finishing a sprint.
+4. Create new GitHub project board and move open issues with lable `Sprint backlog` to the column `Sprint backlog`
 3. Decide toghether with the customer new issues and which existing issues to remove in order to keep the budget and delivery time as written in the contract.
+5. Close the GitHub project board when a sprint is done.

 ### Project manager and developer responsibilities
 1. Work thru the issues in the column “Sprint backlog” on the project board, and together decide which issues to be completed in the next sprint.